-Property owner can be forced to cut trees if they interfere with a neighbour's wi-fi, judge says
+Property owner can be forced to cut trees if they interfere with a neighbour's Wi-Fi, judge says

-A property owner could be forced to trim their trees if they interfere with their neighbour's wi-fi network, according to a High Court judgment - and a top lawyer says the decision could spark a flurry of legal action.
+A property owner could be forced to trim their trees if they interfere with their neighbour's wireless broadband, according to a High Court judgment - and a top lawyer says the decision could spark a flurry of legal action.

 An August hearing pitted Kaipara Flats land owners Ian and Karen Vickery against their neighbour Christine Thoroughgood.